 How this Fast Diet Lifestyle works: Eat these meals tomorrow, for a calorie total of less than 600.
 On another day this week, eat the meals from a different post, another day of eating 600 calories or less.
 Eat sensibly the other days of the week.
-That’s it.
-Simple way to lose weight and be healthier.
+That’s it: a simple way to lose weight and be healthier.
 Welcome to Athletic & Fit who is now Following.

 July 20 is the feast day of Saint Wilgefort.
 Since the name ‘Saint Uncumber’ makes me think of cucumbers, both of our meals today will feature that vegetable.
 You will enjoy these whether you have a beard or not.